 If you need extra support, you can drop into our Top-Up Zone for everything you need to enhance your learning in class to do well.

-Initial Advice and Guidance at Advice Evenings and Open Days and events, Support during pre-course assessments, Support learners with induction process (e.g. assist with paperwork or with access around building), Screening to identify additional needs.
+Initial Advice and Guidance at Advice Evenings and Open Days and events, support during pre-course assessments, support learners with induction process (e.g. assist with paperwork or with access around building), screening to identify additional needs. - On the course

 After initial screening and assessment of the Learners requirements, we can provide: